Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

 #### 13 May 2025
 - uploaded first draft of project document
 - uploaded summarized job AD using model Llama3.2 in generated_txts folder

+#### 5 June 2025
+- uploaded second draft of P2 in doc folder
+- uploaded GenderClassification.ipynb (without masking) and Classifier_with_lowercase_text.ipynb in src folder